-Progressive Building Society delivered a strong performance in 2022, with profit after tax of £7.9 million (2021: £6.9 million).
+Progressive Building Society delivered a strong performance in 2023, with profit after tax of £11.8 million (2022: £7.9 million).

 The Society has maintained a stable savings book and increased mortgage balances in a competitive environment, through a combination of value-for-money products and excellent customer service.
-The impacts of high inflation on affordability for some borrowers resulted in additional charges for bad and doubtful debts in 2022, resulting in a charge of £1.7 million (2021: £1.0 million write back) in the year.
+The impact of high inflation on affordability for some borrowers resulted in additional charges for bad and doubtful debts in 2023, resulting in a charge of £0.9 million (2022: £1.7 million) in the year.